 Many routes are lift-accessible and therefore lifts are the most convenient means both to reach the starting point of your adventurous trekking and to descend back to the valley after a strenuous hike.

-Cortina Vertical Pass is the new offer for the 2020 summer season: it consists of a 3-, 5- or 7-day flexi ticket to be used at choice until expiration.
+Cortina Vertical Pass is the new 3-, 5- or 7-day flexi ticket to be used at choice until expiration.

-The Lagazuoi-5 Torri area lies in the heart of the Natural Park of the Ampezzo Dolomites among the Giau, Falzarego, and Valparola passes.
+The Lagazuoi-5 Torri area (Cortina Delicious) lies in the heart of the Natural Park of the Ampezzo Dolomites among the Giau, Falzarego, and Valparola passes.
 Its natural and historical attractions have a great appeal.

 A 3-minute ride on the Falzarego cable car leads to the summit of Mt Lagazuoi where hikers can visit the WW1 Italian and Austrian frontlines, walk along the Mine Gallery running in the bowels of Mt Piccolo Lagazuoi with its well restored emplacements and shelters, or descend to Passo Falzarego along the Kaiserjäger Trail and enjoy the stunning views.